EmilPopovic/notifer/README.md

 **What gets deployed:**

-- Pre-built Docker images from Docker Hub
+- Pre-built Docker image from Docker Hub
-- Complete monitoring stack (Prometheus, Grafana, AlertManager)
-- Automated database backups
+- SQLite database
 - All configuration files and directory structure

 **Deployment structure:**